 St. Leonard’s Mayfield School, East Sussex

-This Grade I listed building situated within an area of outstanding beauty was initially birthed in the 14th Century as the Old Palace of Mayfield, with restoration of building taking place in 1864.
-Development of the school continued throughout the late 1800’s up until the second half of the 20th Century, where a Concert Hall and a suite of other facilities were constructed and added to the building.
+St. Leonard’s Mayfield School in East Sussex is a Grade I listed building.
+This 14th Century building situated within an outstanding area of beauty, was originally the Old Palace of Mayfield which was restored in 1864.
+Development of the school continued throughout the late 1800’s up until the second half of the 20th Century, where a concert hall and a suite of other facilities were constructed and added to the building.

-ByrneLooby Partners, SinclairJohnston, were invited by Pitman Tozer Architects to carry out a structural survey of St Leonard’s School in Mayfield.
-This scheme involved the conversion, reconfiguration and refurbishment of an existing dormitory within the Grade I listed building to create a new state of the art sixth form centre whilst remaining sympathetic to the historic fabric of the school .
+Our team of experts in ByrneLooby London were invited by Pitman Tozer Architects to carry out a structural survey of St Leonard’s School in Mayfield.
+This scheme involved the conversion, reconfiguration and refurbishment of an existing dormitory within the Grade I listed building to create a new state of the art sixth form centre whilst remaining sympathetic to the historic fabric of the school.
 The new space comprises of an entrance hall/exhibition space, a conference room, a new library, classrooms, study rooms, offices and a series of social spaces.
 The project involved the unpicking of years of insensitive works to the original building fabric, to create a series of well-proportioned rooms and to reveal some previously hidden stained glass windows.
 Other works included new double glazed units, major re-roofing and landscaping.